YouTubeDLPro/Monitor-Bot/README.md

 2. Set the Bot URL:

-Find the line in the code that says url = "http://t.me/seagame_top_up_bot/start" and replace it with the URL of your Telegram bot.
+Find the line in the code that says url = "YOUR_URL_HERE" and replace it with the URL of your Telegram bot.
 (You may need to configure your bot's start URL depending on your setup.)